 The name of the LRO view is obtained from the cube catalog view.

 LRO View Contents

-Table 22 shows details about columns in the LRO view.
-The view has one additional column for each dimension, and columns containing information about the associated object.
+Table 24 shows details about columns in the LRO view.
+The view has one additional column for each dimension, and columns that contain information about the associated object.

-Table 22.
+Table 24.
 Contents of Cube View